briedel/gosync3/README.md

 From this the only required field is the "Short Project Name".
 The value will be used as the group name in Globus Groups.

 `parse_project_file` parses the project file, determines the expected name of the group, and converts the plain text to HTML-formatted text.
 The project name is determined from the "Short Project Name" in the project file and the parent group.
-The format of the Globus Groups name is `<parent_group>.<shprt_project_name`.
+The format of the Globus Groups name is `<parent_group>.<short_project_name`.
 To make the text HTML-formatted, the only action is to converted newline characters (`\n`) to `<br>`.

 ### Group Membership Methods